asyncapi/website/markdown/blog/2024-marketing-report.md

 ## Who can Join the Marketing Working Group?

-The working group is designed to be inclusive and welcoming, not just sponsor representatives but also any community members who wish to contribute.
-Whether it’s sharing ideas, providing feedback, or helping execute campaigns.
+The working group is designed to be inclusive and welcoming, not just for sponsor representatives, but also for any community members who wish to contribute.

 This collaborative approach ensures that diverse perspectives guide our efforts and allows the Marketing Working Group to act as a bridge between AsyncAPI’s community and its stakeholders.
 We'd love to hear from you if you have ideas or want to contribute!